Op-Eds, Analysis, and Public History

 “U.S. Global Drug Enforcement in the 20th Century,” in Oxford Companion to Global Drug History, ed.
 Paul Gootenberg (Oxford University Press, Forthcoming 2020)

-Editor, w/ Daniel Weimer, “U.S. Foreign Relations and the New Drug History,” special issue of Social History of Alcohol and Drugs (forthcoming March 2019)
+Guest Editor, w/ Daniel Weimer, “U.S. Foreign Relations and the New Drug History,” special issue of Social History of Alcohol and Drugs Vol. 33, No. 1, March 2019

 “Imagining a Global Sovereignty: U.S. Counternarcotic Operations in Istanbul during the Early Cold War and the Origins of the Foreign ‘War on Drugs’,” Journal of Cold War Studies, Vol. 18, No. 2, Spring 2016, pp. 28-63.